Recurring checks for broken action links and public page errors

 Previously working customer path now fails

-A recurring run sees a new high-severity issue on a path that was not failing in the previous baseline.
+A recurring run sees a new high-priority issue on a path that was not failing in the previous reference scan.

-Fix: Review the affected URL, repair the changed link or widget, and rerun the scan to establish a clean baseline.
+Fix: Review the page to fix, repair the changed link or widget, and rerun the scan to establish a clean reference scan.

 Order link starts returning an error